hashicorp/consul/website/source/docs/connect/native/go.html.md

 Finally, a standard `*http.Server` is created.
 The magic line is the `TLSConfig` value.
 This is set to a TLS configuration returned by the service structure.
 This TLS configuration is configured to automatically load certificates in the background, cache them, and authorize inbound connections.
-This also automatically handles maintaining blocking queries to update certificates in the background if they change.
+The service structure automatically handles maintaining blocking queries to update certificates in the background if they change.

 Since the service returns a standard `*tls.Config`, _any_ server that supports